Liyu104000/react-food-delivery-app/README.md

 ### Current Features

---Custom front-end pages made purely using CSS and React --Fully functional Sign In and Register pages with user data validation, duplicate checking, and account registration --Integrated Sign In and Register with a remote REST server using mockAPI to simulate backend user databases --Utilized React Router to switch between different pages seamlessly
+- Custom front-end pages made purely using CSS and React
+- Fully functional Sign In and Register pages with user data validation, duplicate checking, and account registration
+- Integrated Sign In and Register with a remote REST server using mockAPI to simulate backend user databases
+- Utilized React Router to switch between different pages seamlessly

 ### Upcoming Features

---Integrate the remaining pages with mockAPI to replace all placeholder dummy data with dynamic restaurant meals --Build out interactive functionality for the remaining front-end pages of the application --Add account management functionality so users can view and edit their profile details --Build an order history system where users can review past orders and re-add those exact meals back into the cart if needed
+- Integrate the remaining pages with mockAPI to replace all placeholder dummy data with dynamic restaurant meals
+- Build out interactive functionality for the remaining front-end pages of the application
+- Add account management functionality so users can view and edit their profile details
+- Build an order history system where users can review past orders and re-add those exact meals back into the cart if needed

 ### Technologies Used